MrMystic8/MrMystic8/README.md

 - **Bachelor's Degree**
   Technical University of Sofia
-            *Specialization in Electronics with a focus on Microelectronics*
+            -*Specialization in Electronics with a focus on Microelectronics*
   [TU-Sofia](https://www.tu-sofia.bg/)

 - **Master's Degree**
-  *Incoming*
+  *Incoming...*

 ## 💻 Career and Goals
 - I’m always up for a challenge and ready to take on new projects and ideas.